SilasReinagel/silasreinagel.github.io/static/delivering/C6_agile_good_and_bad.md

 - Customer collaboration over contract negotiation
 - Responding to change over following a plan

-There is plenty of controversy over what Agile really is or isn't.
+There is plenty of controversy over what Agile is or isn't.
 There is much disagreement over whether it has made the industry better or worse.
-We don't really care about any of that.
-You'll form your own opinions on that, if you haven't already.
+We don't care about any of that.
+You'll form your own opinions on that if you haven't already.

-In this chapter, I'm just going to share my thoughts on the good and bad parts of modern Agile, and how they impact your daily life for managing projects.
+In this chapter, I'm will talk about the good and bad parts of modern Agile and how they impact your daily life for managing projects.

 ---